How do you know Montessori works?

 How many students are typically in a Montessori class?
 What are the student to teacher ratios?

 Some private schools seek to maintain very small classes; Montessori education embraces the social environment of somewhat larger classroom sizes which help foster independence and peer teaching opportunities.

-Primary - We have 2 Primary classrooms; one holds up to 24 students and the other up to 18, according to our State licensure.
+Primary - We have 2 Primary classrooms.
 Each classroom has a Montessori credentialed teacher and a teacher’s assistant or second Montessori credentialed teacher.
 In our Primary classrooms (which include Kindergarten students) we maintain the ratio requirements of our State license, which are 12 students for every 1 adult.

 Elementary & Adolescents - Each multi-aged grouping may have anywhere from approximately 5 to 10 students per age.
 For example, in our Lower Elementary class we may have 9 first year students, 8 second year students, and 10 third year students in a given school year.
 For current classroom sizes, please contact the school office.

 What curriculum do Montessori schools follow?

 Algebra, geometry, physical science, history, language arts, geography—these are a just few of the familiar subjects that Montessori schools offer.
 It is a rigorous academic program, with an enriched, integrated curriculum that intertwines the individual strands, so that there is Art and Geometry in Geography, Language and Math in Sensorial studies, Music and Science in History, etc. This immersion in their studies allows students, driven by their curiosity, to begin perceiving the interrelatedness of all things.